jimangel/jimangel.io/content/posts/2022-12-31-vmware-homelab-p1-intro-and-considerations/index.md

 The next part of this series is the technical steps to build the lab.
 Starting with the ISO creation and install of ESXi and VCSA.

-Check out Part 2 here: (coming soon)
+Check out Part 2 here: [How to install a vSphere cluster at home](/posts/vmware-series-p2-installation/)